 Step 1 - Turn off Power to the Circuit

-When working on any sort of household electrical project, always be sure to turn off the power to the circuit or area of the home you're working on.
+When working on any sort of household electrical project, always be sure to turn off the power at the main circuit breaker dedicated to the circuit you're working on.

 Step 2 - Wire the Outlets in the Middle of the Circuit

 Every outlet until the last is considered in the middle of the circuit.
 Run the Romex up in through the bottom of the first outlet box and remove 6 inches of the outer insulation to separate the three wires inside.
 There will be a black, white, and bare or green wire.
 Strip 1 inch of insulation off of the black and white wires and green if present.
 There should be five screws on the outlet itself: two silver, two brass, and one green.
 Attach the white wire to the lower silver screw and the black wire to the lower of the brass screws.

 Now feed enough Romex through the top hole in the outlet box and extend it to the next outlet, bringing it through the bottom hole in the second outlet box.
 Leave 6 inches extending into the first box and 6 inches coming into the second box.
 Go back to the first outlet and strip the wires in the same way.
 Connect the second white wire to the upper silver screw and the black to the upper brass screw.
 Connect a small piece of (bare or green) ground wire to the green screw on the first outlet and pigtail the other end of that plus the two ground wires coming into and leading out of the first box.
 You pigtail them by twisting the three wires together and screwing a wire nut over the end.

 Step 3 - Connect the Other Outlets in the Middle